News

 The capital adequacy ratio is a key indicator that measures a bank’s ability to cover its risks with equity capital.
 It is calculated as the ratio of equity capital to assets, adjusted based on the risk level of each asset.
 For banking conglomerates, the minimum required ratio is «at a level exceeding 1.»

-Starting in 2025, Kazakhstan will require banks to maintain a fixed capital adequacy ratio of 8% and an equity capital adequacy ratio of 10.5%.
+Starting in 2024, Kazakhstan requires banks to maintain a fixed capital adequacy ratio of 8% and an equity capital adequacy ratio of 10.5%.
 For systemic banks, these thresholds are slightly higher — 9.5% and 12%, respectively.

 The adoption of these regulations is scheduled for December 2024, with implementation planned for 2025.